Underused Housing Tax (UHT) For Residential Properties

 UHT and Residential Property

 The Government of Canada slipped in a 1% Underused Housing Tax (UHT) in June 2022.
 This tax was virtually unannounced.
 It wasn’t until people started preparing for their 2022 taxes for the April 30, 2023 deadline, that the UHT became a discussion in Whistler, and for good reason.
-The UHT 2022 filing deadline has since moved to October 31, 2023, in order to sort out the confusion about rental properties.
+The UHT 2022 filing deadline has since moved to October 31, 2023, and was again moved to April 30, 2024.
+The Government of Canada website states “Residential property owners who are affected by the Underused Housing Tax (UHT) have until April 30, 2024, to file their returns and pay the tax for the 2022 calendar year without being charged penalties or interest.”

 Excluded Owners of Residential Property